KandyMan1990/RPGFramework.Audio/README.md

 Events can also be specified in the sfx asset, with a name and time to raise the event.
 For example, if you have an enemy death sfx and you want to tie animationn starting to a sudden change in the sfx like an explosion, raise an event at that point in the sfx asset and listen for it in code

-Ideally, sfx stems should be imported with the following settings Load In Background unchecked
+Ideally, sfx stems should be imported with the following settings:
+Load In Background unchecked
 Load Type: Decompress on Load
 Preload Audio Data checked
 Compression Format: PCM
 Sample Rate Setting: Preserve Sample Rate

+An existing preset exists to copy/paste into the folder where sfx are stored to automatically apply these settings when sfx are imported